mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type TerminateToken: string
     :param TerminateToken: **[REQUIRED]**

       An idempotency token that uniquely identifies the termination request.
 This token is only valid during the termination process.
-After the ProvisionedProduct object is terminated, further requests to terminate the same ProvisionedProduct object always return **ResourceNotFound** regardless of the value of ``TerminateToken`` .
+After the provisioned product is terminated, subsequent requests to terminate the same provisioned product always return **ResourceNotFound** .

       This field is autopopulated if not provided.